ylw24/ylw24/README.md

 😄 Pronouns: she/her

-📫 How to reach me: y8lw24@gmail.com
+📫 Please Reach me through email: y8lw24@gmail.com

 <!--
 **ylw24/ylw24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.